jsom1/jsom1.github.io/_walkthroughs/BountyHunter.md

 ![no output]({{https://jsom1.github.io/}}/_images/htb_bounty_nop.png)
 </div>

 However, a simple "<" returns no output.
-II thought about trying a simple one-liner PHP reverse shell as follows, but it didn't work:
+It looks like it's not properly sanitized...
+I thought about trying a simple one-liner PHP reverse shell as follows, but it didn't work:

 <div class="img_container">
 ![php]({{https://jsom1.github.io/}}/_images/htb_bounty_php.png)